borisdj/EFCore.BulkExtensions/README.md

 So after Insert is done to first table, we need Id-s that were generated in Db becasue they are FK in second table.<br>
 It is implemented with [OUTPUT](https://docs.microsoft.com/en-us/sql/t-sql/queries/output-clause-transact-sql) as part of MERGE Query, so in this case even the Insert is not done directly to TargetTable but to TempTable and then Merged with TargetTable.<br>
 When used if *PreserveInsertOrder* is also set to *true* Id-s will be updated in entitiesList, and if *PreserveInsertOrder* is *false* then entitiesList will be cleared and reloaded.

+**SqlBulkCopyOptions** is Enum with Flags attribute which enable us to specify one or more options:<br>
+*Default, KeepIdentity, CheckConstraints, TableLock, KeepNulls, FireTriggers, UseInternalTransaction*

 Last optional argument is **Action progress** (Example in *EfOperationTest.cs* *RunInsert()* with *WriteProgress()*).
 ```csharp